research-software-collaborations/research-software-collaborations.github.io/pages/trainee_program.md

 title: Research Software Trainees and Fellowships Program
 ---

-We do not currently have an open call.
+We are looking for summer 2024 projects.
 Contact us if you are interested and have a project/mentor idea that fits our program.
+We are happy to discuss project ideas with you.

 ## Research Software Trainees